 Cliff Cottage in Bangbao.
 Spectacular location – with both sunrise and sunset views and easy going ambiance.
 Choose from fully furnished ‘glamping’ tents or AC bungalows.
 Ideal if you want to avoid the gap year students, loud music, fire shows and just have a quiet place to chill out.
 Plus there’s some pretty good snorkelling in the cove right outside the restaurant.
 Kayak rental is free of charge for guests staying 3 nights or more.

 Tiger Huts – Everything you want in an ‘old skool’ budget backpacker hut.
-The old huts have been rebuilt and are now waterproof.
+The old huts have been rebuilt and are now almost waterproof.
 No frills, no wifi, no cocktail buckets or fireshows, just cheap accommodation on a quiet stretch of beach and a very good, inexpensive restaurant.

 Hippy Hut – Located near Bangbao fishing village on the south coast of Koh Chang.
 These basic, rasta themed fan huts with shared bathroom go for around 200 Baht / night in High Season.
 You won’t find anywhere cheaper.